-Working under the direction of the Operations Deputy Chief, the CNT is led by a patrol sergeant who supervises 7 volunteer team members who work full time at the department.
+Working under the direction of the Operations Captain, the CNT is led by a patrol sergeant who supervises seven volunteer team members who work full time at the department.
 The team is only activated during an emergency.

 Education & Training